Classical Greek & Roman Architecture: The Orders of Antiquity

 Roman Engineering & Innovation

-While Greece perfected the column-and-lintel system, Rome revolutionized architecture through the use of the arch, the vault, and concrete.
+While Greece perfected the column-and-lintel system, Rome transformd architecture through the use of the arch, the vault, and concrete.
 The Roman invention of opus caementicium (concrete) allowed builders to create vast interior spaces that Greek post-and-beam construction could not achieve.

 The Pantheon (completed 126 CE) demonstrates Roman engineering at its peak.
 Its concrete dome, 43.3 meters in diameter, remained the largest in the world for over 1,300 years.
 The coffered ceiling lightens the structure, and the central oculus floods the interior with light.